kwingfi24/Pi_in_the_Sky/README.md

 ## Test_1
 ### How did it go?

 ### What worked and what didn't?
+In this first flight, we did not test the lights (thing that happens at the apex of flight).
+This was simply due to a lack of time and problems with the pi.
+With information on how all other aspects worked, we will be able to move on from there.
 ##### Code:
 Comments are in the code
 ```